Amejia481/Associate-Android-Developer-Certification/README.md

 - Integrate code from an external support library

 #### Persistent Data Storage
+>Determining appropriate use cases for local persisted data, and designing solutions to implement data storage using files, preferences, and databases.
+This includes implementing strategies for bundling static data with applications, caching data from remote sources, and managing user-generated private data.
+Candidates should also be able to describe platform features that allow applications to store data securely and share that data with other applications in a secure manner.

 - Define a database schema; include tables, fields, and indices
   - [[Android Developers Page]  Saving Data in SQL Databases][db_android_guide_database]
   - [[Udacity Course]  Data Storage][db_udacity]